contentful/contentful-management.rb/README.md

 blog_post_editor_interface = blog_post_content_type.editor_interface.default
 ```

-You can call the EditorInterface API from any level within the Content Model Hierarchy, take into account that you'll need to
+You can call the EditorInterface API from any level within the content model hierarchy, take into account that you'll need to
-pass the ids of the levels below it.
+pass the IDs of the levels below it.

 > Hierarchy is as follows:
 > `No Object -> Space -> ContentType -> EditorInterface`

 ### Snapshots

-Retrieving all Snapshot for a given Entry:
+Retrieving all snapshots for a given entry:

 ```ruby
 snapshots = entry.snapshots.all
 ```

-Retrieving a Snapshot for a given Entry:
+Retrieving a snapshot for a given entry:

 ```ruby
 snapshot = entry.snapshots.find('some_snapshot_id')